pandas-dev/pandas/doc/source/missing_data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some might quibble over our usage of *missing*.
 By "missing" we simply mean
-**na** or "not present for whatever reason".
+**NA** or "not present for whatever reason".
 Many data sets simply arrive with
 missing data, either because it exists and was not collected or it never
 existed.
 For example, in a collection of financial time series, some of the time
 series might start on different dates.
 Thus, values prior to the start date